Jushto/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3 - function that prints a string to std out
 4 - function printing a string in reverse
 5 - function to reverse a string
+6 - function to print every other character